RETHINKING

 Led by Lord David Blunkett, the report Learning and skills for economic recovery, social cohesion and a more equal Britain (Oct 2022) looks at education and skills delivery across FE, including apprenticeships, alongside childcare provision and a call to reform and modernise the curriculum.
 In particular, it suggests introducing multimodal assessments so that young people’s progress is no longer measured solely through written exams.

-The House of Lords Youth Unemployment Committee
+House of Lords 11-16 Education Committee

 Join us and be part of the change